In this article

 2. Pay and Drink on the Go: The Starbucks Mobile App

 In 2011, Starbucks launched the Starbucks® app, granting its customers the ability to order, pay, and collect their beverages without the torture of queuing or enduring indecisive fellow customers.
 The app proved an astounding success, to the extent that by 2016, more than a fifth of Starbucks transactions occurred through it.
+The Wall Street Journal estimated that the Starbucks app held $1.2 billion in 2016, more than some banks:

 And it’s easy to see why.
 The Starbucks mobile app is effectively a convenient amalgamation of a loyalty card, a referral program, and a reward system.
 Customers are rewarded—think free drinks and discounts—for continued patronage.
 Moreover, the app recommends purchases to customers based on their individual tastes and purchasing patterns.